 Ray is currently working at an intensive outpatient treatment center called Aspire as an MFT Intern.
 Ray joined the company in September of 2017.
-Ray is both dedicated and passionate and is committed to his profession of supporting individuals their mental health issues.
-Ray’s main area of mental health practice and specialization is; childhood disorders, addictive behaviors, educational psychology and sports psychology.
-Ray’s current interests include; with health psychology and mood disorders.
+Ray is both dedicated and passionate and is committed to his profession of supporting individuals through their mental health issues.
+Ray’s main areas of mental health practice and specialization are childhood disorders, addictive behaviors, educational psychology and sports psychology.
+Ray’s current interests include health psychology and mood disorders.

-Prior to joining Aspire.
-Ray has had experience working with and treating individuals who had addictive gambling behaviors from 2012-2013.
+Prior to joining Aspire, Ray has had experience working with and treating individuals who had addictive gambling behaviors from 2012-2013.
 Ray then gained experience working with children with childhood disorders and autistic spectrum disorders from 2014-2016.
 Ray has also worked with children dealing with trauma from 2016-2017.
 Ray is currently a member of CAMFT and is currently certified in CPR and formulating childhood treatment plans called ICARE.
-In 2014, Ray was also part of a research writing team called the Pediatric Research Group, that research and wrote peer-reviewed articles on the treatment of childhood obesity and parental research practices.
+In 2014, Ray was also part of a research writing team called the Pediatric Research Group, researching and writing peer-reviewed articles on the treatment of childhood obesity and parental research practices.